phaserjs/phaser/README.md

 We use [Patreon](https://www.patreon.com/photonstorm) to manage the backing and you can [support Phaser](https://www.patreon.com/join/photonstorm?) from $1 per month.
 The amount you pledge is entirely up to you and can be changed as often as you like.
 Patreon renews monthly, just like Netflix.
 You can, of course, cancel at any point.
 Tears will be shed on this end, but that's not your concern.

-Extra special thanks to the following companies who's support makes Phaser possible:
+Extra special thanks to the following companies whose support makes Phaser possible:

 * [Cerebral Fix](https://cerebralfix.com)
 * [CrossInstall](https://crossinstall.com)